Carl Czerny: Studies with Beethoven

 In 1801, Wenzel Krumpholz, a Czech composer and violinist, scheduled a presentation for Czerny at the home of Ludwig van Beethoven.
 Beethoven asked Czerny to play his Pathétique Sonata and Adelaide.
 Beethoven was impressed with the 10-year-old and accepted him as a pupil.
-Czerny remained under Beethoven's tutelage until 1804 and sporadically thereafter he transferred to be Johann Nepomuk Hummel’s star pupil.
+Czerny remained under Beethoven's tutelage until 1804 and sporadically thereafter.
+He transferred to be Johann Nepomuk Hummel's pupil.
 He particularly admired Beethoven's facility at improvisation, his expertise at fingering, the rapidity of his scales and trills, and his restrained demeanour while performing.

 Czerny's autobiography and letters give many important references and details of Beethoven during this period.
 Czerny was the first to report symptoms of Beethoven's deafness, several years before the matter became public.
 Of his first meeting with Beethoven, he wrote: "I also noticed with that visual quickness peculiar to children that he had cotton which seemed to have been steeped in a yellowish ointment, in his ears."

 Beethoven selected Czerny as pianist for the premiere of the former's Piano Concerto No. 1 in 1806 and, at the age of 21, in February 1812, Czerny gave the Vienna premiere of Beethoven's "Emperor" Piano Concerto.
 Czerny wrote that his musical memory enabled him to play virtually all of Beethoven's piano works by heart without exception and, during the years 1804–1805, he used to play these works in this manner at Prince Lichnowsky's palace once or twice a week, with the Prince calling out only the desired opus numbers.
-Czerny maintained a friendship with Beethoven throughout his life, and also gave piano lessons to Beethoven's nephew Carl.
+Czerny maintained a friendship with Beethoven throughout his life, and also gave piano lessons to Beethoven's nephew Karl.